Do I need term life insurance? Or am I wasting my money?

 Do I Need Whole Life or Term Insurance?

-Once you have determined the how much life insurance you need, it is also important to narrow down what type of life insurance coverage you need.
+Once you have determined how much life insurance you need, it is also important to narrow down what type of life insurance coverage you need.
 While there are many different types of insurance policies to choose from today, there are two primary categories.
 These are term and permanent.

 Term insurance provides pure death benefit protection only, without any cash value or savings build up.
 It is considered to be the most basic type of insurance protection, and because of that, many people are able to secure a high amount of term life insurance coverage at a low cost.
 This is particularly the case for those who are younger and in good health.